 Issues that jeopardize your customer relationships can also take a toll very easily.
-We have seen this with the most recent case of Uber where the company failed to act on major issues within it, and this sprinkled down to customers losing trust and breaking their relationships with the taxi platform in huge numbers.
+We have seen this with the most recent case of Uber where the company failed to act on major issues, and this led to customers losing trust and breaking their relationships with the taxi platform in huge numbers.
 This explains what defines modern public relations too.
-One mishandled issue in your company makes you lose the trust of your customers.
+One mishandled issue in your company can easily lead to loss of trust among your customers.

-It is a known long-standing fact that healthy customer relationships increase customer retention, grow your customer base, and makes it very easy to scale.
-Instead of spending huge marketing dollars trying to grow, practice the following strategies of improving customer relationships in your company:
+It is a known fact that healthy customer relationships increase customer retention, grow your customer base, and make it very easy to scale.
+Instead of spending huge marketing dollars trying to grow, practice the following strategies to improve customer relationships in your company:

 1. Communicate often

 Relationships can be fickle.
 If you dare them to be they will be.
 Communication is the one sure way to ensure your customer relationships grow.
 Communicate with them frequently in the early days.
 You want to make a connection with your new customers immediately they sign up.
 Chances are that if you don’t do that within the first 5 days then that relationship could as well be jeopardized already.

 When a customer first signs up, they are probably overly excited at how your SaaS will help them achieve their goals.
 Communicate often while this excitement is still new.

 The best way to keep in touch with your customers is by using automation.
 These come in form of email drip campaigns.
 Spread them out after the first week so that the communication reduces to a constant point of non-obsessive frequency.
 You don’t want to bore your customers with emails every day, but you also want to communicate a lot for the first week.